abreen/texas/README.md

 `texas` is a collection of Haskell scripts I have played around with in my free time.
 The package currently contains a couple of (mostly incomplete) modules related to playing cards and the game of poker.

 The `Card` module contains a representation of suits, values, and cards.
-It contains instantiations of `Ord` on values and cards (though this probably could be more elegant).
+It contains an instantiation of `Ord` on cards.
 The module also contains functions to help convert strings to `Card`s, binary comparison functions and comparison functions on lists, and functions for dividing and shuffling cards.
 There are also some useful values, namely: `suits`, the list of all suits in a standard deck; `values`, the list of all possible values (or ranks) of cards; and `deck`, the list of all 52 playing cards.
 Novelty values are also included (see `cowboys` and `oneEyed`).

 The `Shuffle` module contains the `wash` function, a shameless adaptation of the [function from the Haskell wiki][rnd].